Shivani-Mishra16/E-Commerce-Sales-Dashboard-Excel-Data-Analysis-Project/README.md

 **Overview:**

-This project is an interactive E-Commerce Sales Dashboard built using Microsoft Excel to analyze and visualize sales data.
+This project showcases is an **Interactive E-Commerce Sales Dashboard** built using Microsoft Excel to analyze and visualize sales data.
 It provides insights into business performance across different regions, categories, and time periods, helping users make data-driven decisions.

 **Objectives:**